Leading the field: Fortune favors the bold in Thurstonian choice models: Introduction

 In many applications, it is more natural to consider $Z_i$ rather than~$-Z_i$ to be the desirability.
-For example, one might model a population of voters so that~$Z_i$ models the number of voters who will vote for candidate~i (see, for example, \cite{Laslier06}).
+For example, one might model an election by letting~$Z_i$ be the number of voters who will vote for candidate~$i$ (see, for example, \cite{Laslier06}).
 The candidate who garners the \emph{most} votes wins the election.
-As an another example, consider the use in machine learning of \emph{Thompson Sampling} for the multi-armed bandit problem.
+As another example, consider \emph{Thompson Sampling} for the multi-armed bandit problem in machine learning.
 The random variable~$Z_i$ models the benefit resulting from pulling arm~$i$.
 The $Z_i$ are sampled and the arm with \emph{maximum}~$Z_i$ is pulled \cite{Thompson33,AgrawalGoyal11}.
 Nonetheless, we shall continue here to follow the tradition of Thurstone, and let $-Z_i$ model the desirability of item~$i$.

 Let $Z_*$ denote $\min\{Z_i : 1 \le i \le n\}$, the smallest $Z_i$ value, and let $I_*$ denote $\argmin \{Z_i : 1 \le i \le n\}$, the index of the minimum $Z_i$ value.
 Let $p_i$ denote the probability that the rank of item $i$ is $1$ (i.e., that $i=I_*$).